Experience and Support

 Mock Interviews

-PHRC coordinates with Career Services to offer mock interviews for medical, dental and physician assistant school for student applicants that have received an interview offer from a health professional school.
+PHRC coordinates with Career Services to offer mock interviews for medical, dental and physician assistant school for student applicants and alumni that have received an interview offer from a health professional school.